-Additional insured endorsements aren't always what they seem.
+Looks can be deceiving when it comes to additional insured endorsements.
+They may not be as broad they seem.
 Many contain exclusions or limitations that aren't apparent until a loss occurs.
-This article describes some pitfalls to watch out for if you are covered, or are covering someone else, under a liability policy as an additional insured.
+Here are some pitfalls to watch out for if your business is covered, or is covering another party, under a liability policy as an additional insured.

 One month after the work is completed a fire breaks out in the apartment complex.
-The fire is attributed to Elite's shoddy work.
-A tenant is injured and sues Prime Properties.
-If Prime seeks coverage for the claim as an additional insured under Elite's liability policy, the claim will not be covered.
+The fire marshal cites Elite's faulty work as the cause.
+A tenant is injured and sues Prime Properties, claiming its negligence contributed to the fire.
+If Prime seeks coverage for the claim as an additional insured under Elite's liability policy, the claim won't be covered.
 The tenant's injury occurred after Elite's work on the project was completed.

 Claims against an additional insured that stem from a contractor's completed work may be covered under a separate additional insured endorsement.
 This endorsement covers bodily injury or property damage caused, in whole or in part, by the contractor's completed work.

 Another limitation found in some additional insured endorsements is the sole negligence exclusion.
 This exclusion is often found in endorsements used to insure project owners or general contractors (the endorsement described above); vendors; or architects, engineers, and surveyors.
 The exclusion eliminates coverage for claims or suits that result from negligence committed solely by the additional insured.
 No coverage is provided if the named insured did not contribute to the loss in any way.